 It is critical to correct the posture to lead a healthy life.
 Whether you are sitting at a workplace or standing at home, keep an aligned spine.
 Your physiotherapist can also guide you to keep a proper posture.

 Vehicular accidents or sports injuries can cause upper back pain.
 You may have hurt your upper back due to trauma from a motor vehicle accident.
-In short, any traumatic injury to the spinal bones, muscles, discs, nerves, and ligaments can cause upper back pain.
+In short, any traumatic injury to the spinal bones, muscles, discs, nerves, and ligaments can cause this.

-Now that you know the possible causes of upper back pain, visit a physiotherapy clinic for a quick consultation.
+Now that you know the possible causes, visit a physiotherapy clinic for a quick consultation.
 Upper back pain can take a toll on your optimal lifestyle.
 The sooner you treat it, the quicker you will be able to recover.

 Why let back pain ruin your life when our physiotherapists can help you manage the pain?
 We assess the condition thoroughly to identify the affected areas.
 We prepare a physiotherapy treatment plan suitable for your optimal health and well-being.